CTU-IIG/thermocam-pcb/README.md

 After the entering phase, the temperature of the points will be written to stdout.

+### Changing between views

+There are 3 views available to display points and their temperature:

+* Full view - the name of the point and its temperature is displayed next to the point
+* Temperature only view - only the temperature is displayed next to the point
+* Legend view - the point names and temperatures are listed next to the image and only their index is displayed next to the point

+You can change between these views by pressing Tab.

 ### Entering points

 To enter points manually, run the command: